VishShaji/BlackFriday-EDA-and-Feature-Engineering/README.md

 test.csv contains the data to test the model that is trained on the train.csv and has missing values for the target variable.

-train.csv is used in this project to perform EDA, Feature Engineering and to create the model.
+train.csv is used in this project to perform EDA, Feature Engineering, and to create the model.
 The dataset has the following columns:

 - User_ID (5891 unique values): This is a unique identifier for each customer in the dataset.
 There are 5891 distinct customers.